arunras/todo-list/README.md

 # todo-list
-Todo-List is a web application built by using Node.js and MongoDb.
+Todo-List is a web application used Node.js and MongoDb.